 Maureen R. Waller is Associate Professor of Policy Analysis and Management at Cornell University.
 Before joining the PAM faculty, Waller was a research fellow at the Public Policy Institute of California.
 She received her PhD in Sociology from Princeton University.

 Maureen Waller is a sociologist who studies families, poverty, and social policy.
 Her research has examined the meaning of major family transitions to disadvantaged men and women, and how social policies targeted at low-income parents correspond to their lived experiences.
-One current project draws on qualitative interviews and survey data to explore unmarried parents' interactions with the family court system around parenting time.
+One current project draws on qualitative interviews and survey data to explore unmarried parents' interactions with the family court system.
 A second mixed method project funded by the WT Grant Foundation with collaborators at BU and Rutgers, uses multiple data sources to investigate whether fathers can reduce disparities in outcomes for low and high income children, and which social and economic policies are effective levers for supporting disadvantaged men's involvement.

-These projects build on Waller's previous mixed method research on social and policy issues which deeply impact the lives of poor families.
+These projects build on Waller's previous mixed methods research on social and policy issues which deeply impact the lives of poor families.
 This work has drawn on hundreds of qualitative interviews she conducted with low-income mothers and fathers as well as national survey data to provide new insight into parents' experiences with fatherhood, marriage, coparenting, and the child support, welfare, and criminal justice systems.

 Funding for Waller's research has been provided by the WT Grant Foundation, NICHD, NSF, NIFA (USDA), the William and Flora Hewlett Foundation, the Public Policy Institute of California, the Cornell Population Center, the Institute for Social Sciences, and the Bronfenbrenner Life Course Center at Cornell University.